 Defense of Dissertation

-- accept the dissertation document as is, and the student and advisor can schedule a defense;
+- a. accept the dissertation document as is, and the student and advisor can schedule a defense;

-When the dissertation committee has met and has agreed to proceed to the final examination, the student and committee will identify an acceptable time and place.
-The defense should be scheduled at least 10 working days in advance, unless the committee unanimously agrees otherwise.
-The chair, graduate coordinator and secretary should be notified of the time and date at this point.
+- 3. When the dissertation committee has met and has agreed to proceed to the final examination, the student and committee will identify an acceptable time and place.
+The defense should be scheduled at least 10 working days in advance unless the committee unanimously agrees otherwise.
+The Chair, Graduate Coordinator, and secretary should be notified of the time and date at this point.

-The defense will be open to the university community.
+- 4. The defense will be open to the University community.
 Notification of the time and place of the defense should be made public at least one week in advance of the defense.
 In the absence of the advisor, the oral defense may not be held.
-If it is a matter of long-term absence or illness, the chair and graduate coordinator, in consultation with the dean, should make appropriate arrangements for a substitute.
+If it is a matter of long-term absence or illness, the Chair and Graduate Coordinator, in consultation with the Dean, should make appropriate arrangements for a substitute.

-The student will open the defense with a 15-20-minute presentation of his/her findings.
+- 6. The student will open the defense with a 15-to-20-minute presentation of his/her findings.

-Once questioning is completed, the moderator will adjourn the defense and the room will be cleared of everyone except for the committee.
-The committee will then discuss the success or failure of the candidate, with the moderator acting as chair without a vote.
+- 8. Once questioning is completed, the moderator will adjourn the defense and the room will be cleared of everyone except for the committee.
+The committee will then discuss the success or failure of the candidate, with the moderator presiding.
 The candidate should be evaluated both (a) upon the overall quality and significance of his/her dissertation, and (b) upon the oral defense of his/her findings.
-A candidate passes the final oral defense if he/she passes with no more than one dissenting vote.
+A candidate passes the final oral defense if s/he passes with no more than one dissenting vote.
 If the candidate does not pass the defense, a rescheduling of the defense will occur when, in the opinion of the committee and the student, the thesis has been modified appropriately.
-If a candidate does not pass the defense after a second attempt, the dean will be notified, and all further action is then the responsibility of the dean.
+If a candidate does not pass the defense after a second attempt, the Dean will be notified, and all further action is then the responsibility of the Dean.

 Recommended timeline for full-time Ph.D.
 Students